inxiti/configs/README.md

 # Configuration Files

-Miscelleanous configs that need to be backed up somewhere, so why not here?
+Miscellaneous configs that need to be backed up somewhere, so why not here?